 About the 11th of August the Prince sailed to Kinlochmoidart, about 25 miles farther, where he stayed till the 17th.
 As he went from hence he was joined by about 150 men.
-On the 18th he crossed Lochshiel and lay at Glensiarich, and from thence on the 19th they proceeded to Glenfinnan at the head of the loch in Clanranald's country, and there set up his standard, on which there was no motto at all, and was immediately joined by Lochiel, Keppoch, and others, with 1400 men in all.
+On the 18th he crossed Lochshiel and lay at Glensiarich,227 and from thence on the 19th they proceeded to Glenfinnan at the head of the loch in

+Clanranald's country, and there set up his standard, on which there was no motto at all, and was immediately joined by Lochiel, Keppoch, and others, with 1400 men in all.
 Young Clanranald had joined him before.

-Here a considerable number of both gentlemen and ladies met to sec the ceremony; among the rest was the famous Miss Jeanie Cameron (as she is commonly though very improperly called, for she is a widow nearer 50 than 40 years of age).
+Here a considerable number of both gentlemen and ladies met to see the ceremony; among the rest was the famous Miss Jeanie Cameron228 (as she is commonly though very improperly called, for she is a widow nearer 50 than 40 years of age).
 She is a genteel, well-look'd, handsome woman, with a pair of pretty eyes, and hair as black as jet.
 She is of a very sprightly genius, and is very agreeable in conversation.
 She was so far from accompanying the Prince's army that she went off with the rest of the spectators as soon as the army marched.
+Neither did she ever follow the camp, nor was ever with the Prince, but in public when he had his Court at Edinburgh.